-During the driving test you must:
+During the driving exam you must:

-- Wear your safety belt.

-- Obey all traffic signs, signals, and laws.

-- Complete the test without an accident or moving violation.
+- · Wear your safety belt. - · Obey all traffic signs, signals, and laws. - · Complete the test without an accident or moving violation.

-You will be scored on your overall performance in the following general driving behavior categories:
+Scoring - You will be scored on your overall performance in the following general driving behavior categories:

-Clutch Usage (for manual transmission)
+Clutch usage (for manual transmission):

-- Always use clutch to shift. - Double-clutch if vehicle is equipped with non-synchronized transmission. - Do not rev or lug the engine. - Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.
+- · Always use the clutch to shift. - Double-clutch if vehicle is equipped with non-synchronized transmission. - · Do not rev or lug the engine. - · Do not ride the clutch to control speed, coast with the clutch depressed, or "pop the clutch."

-Gear Usage (for manual transmission)
+Gear usage (for manual transmission):

-- Do not grind or clash gears.
+- · Do not grind or clash gears.

-- Select gear that does not rev or lug engine.
+- · Select a gear that does not rev or lug engine.

-- Do not shift in turns and intersections.
+- · Do not shift in turns and intersections.